 Tivoli Gardens is an amusement park founded in 1843.
 Hans Christian Andersen, the creator of the fairy tale that inspired the Little Mermaid, visited the park many times.
 There’s a statue of the writer close to park by the way.
 I read online that at night it’s beautiful, I didn’t have the chance to check it out.
 Something to do next time!

 Make a round-trip to Malmö

 Cross the channel to visit the neighbor country, Sweden.
-In around 15 minutes by train, you get to Malmö, the first city after the narrow Øresund channel that separates Denmark from Sweden.
+In around 15 minutes by train, you get to Malmö, the first city after the Øresund Bridge that separates Denmark from Sweden.
 It’s another country right there, so why not to make a day trip if you have the time?